Rolstenhouse/personal_site/_writing/2024_12_1_silent_retreat.md

 Great things in life are accomplished when shared with others, intensely shared.
 And each day isn’t a dress rehearsal, it’s the main event.

 I look forward to next year’s Thanksgiving, one in which I’ll travel with friends.
-And until then, a life filled with intensity, focus, and low ego.
+And until then, a life filled with intensity, focus, and lower ego.